shushuzh/shushuzh.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate of Statistics at University of Michigan.
-I am very fortunate to be advised by Professors [Xuming He](https://sds.wustl.edu/people/xuming-he) and [Kean Ming Tan](http://www.keanmingtan.com/).
+I am very fortunate to be advised by Prof. [Xuming He](https://sds.wustl.edu/people/xuming-he) and Prof. [Kean Ming Tan](http://www.keanmingtan.com/).
+Prior to this, I obtained my M.S. in statistics from University of Wisconsin-Madison, where I was privileged to be advised by Prof. [Vivak Patel](https://pages.stat.wisc.edu/~vrpatel6/).
 My research interests lie in expected shortfall regression, causal inference, tree-based methods, and stochastic optimization.

 See my publications on my [publications](/publications/) page.
 See my Google Scholar profile [here](https://scholar.google.com/citations?user=mKv0PWwAAAAJ&hl=en).
 See my CV <a href="https://shushuzh.github.io/assets/pdf/CV_SZ.pdf"> [here]</a>.